OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/recipe.md

 “Climate Recipes.”

 Users create, download and run Climate Recipes to produce unique phenotypic results in plants.
-The data collected during their growth cycle is recorded and filed in an open-source digital library called the [Open Phenome](https://web.archive.org/web/20190720114223/https://www.media.mit.edu/projects/open-phenome-project/overview/).
+The data collected during their growth cycle is recorded and filed in an open-source digital library called the [Open Phenome (archive.org link)](https://web.archive.org/web/20190720114223/https://www.media.mit.edu/projects/open-phenome-project/overview/).

 With Climate Recipes, Food Computers, and the Open Phenome, nerdfarmers can join together in a citizen science experiment to cross link environmental, biologic, genetic variables and other cultivation inputs to phenotypic